Politics and Contemporary History MA

 - Women's History

-- The Research Excellence Framework 2014 ranked the School of Politics and International Relations in the top 15 in the UK for research power.
+- The School of Politics and International Relations was ranked in the top 15 in the UK for research power in the Research Excellence Framework 2014

-The unique structure of the MA Politics and Contemporary History degree allows you to choose from a wide range of modules offered by the school as well as those offered by other schools within the University to reflect your personal interests.
+The flexible, interdisciplinary nature and unique structure of the MA Politics and Contemporary History degree allows you to choose from a wide range of modules offered by the school as well as those offered by other schools within the University to construct a course of study that reflects your own interests.

-You will be required to take a minimum of 60 credits worth of modules offered by the School of Politics and International Relations, together with the dissertation which is undertaken during the summer.
+You will take a minimum of 60 credits worth of modules offered by the School of Politics and International Relations, together with the dissertation which is undertaken during the summer.

 The remaining 60 credits may be accumulated from a list of modules offered by other schools and departments, with certain courses being especially recommended.